Making Fake Pokémon

 - Flying, for birds, bats and pterodactyls.

-- Ground, for Pokémon closely based on real-life mammals.
+- Field, for Pokémon closely based on real-life mammals.

 - Mineral, for Pokémon made of rock, metal or other dead materials.